nicolaipalm/oed/README.md

 <img src="./images/pi_design.jpeg" alt="Logo of the project" align="right" width="200">

 # Optimal Experimental Design (OED) &middot; [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/) [![DOI:xxx](https://zenodo.org/badge/DOI/xxx.svg)](https://doi.org/) [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)]()
-> Optimal design of experiment, machine learning, Fisher information
+> Optimal designs of experiment, machine learning, Fisher information

 This project provides
 - convenient interfaces for designs of experiments, metrics to evaluate them, functions and statistical models
 - a library for statistical models, designs of experiments and metrics
-- in particular the pi-design
+- in particular the pi-designs
 - a pipeline for benchmarking and comparing different designs for different scenarios
 - jupyter notebooks to easily run and learn how to use this projects content